 Duration: 1 year (full time); 2 years (part time)

-Funding: A limited scholarship scheme is operated on a competitive basis by Humanities.
-Applicants are also eligible to apply for the Institute's Ian Karten Studentships and other funding opportunities.
+Funding: Applicants are eligible to apply for the Institute's Ian Karten and Parkes Studentships

 Dissertation Length: 20,000 words